 In support of professional work experience, a Candidate may utilize past training clock hours; however, 50% must have been acquired within the most recent five years before submitting the YDC Application for Assessment.
-The Candidate must provide documentation of past training to the YDC Support Specialist.
+The Candidate must provide documentation of past training to the MASN representative to load into its corresponding core competency learning path within the CypherWorx platform.
 Documentation can include certificates, transcripts, or Missouri Professional Development System training history report.